open-telemetry/opentelemetry-python/docs/getting-started.rst

     :language: python
     :lines: 15-

-The Prometheus server will run locally on port 8000, and the instrumented code will make metrics available to Prometheus via the `PrometheusMetricsExporter`.
+The Prometheus server runs locally on port 8000.
+The instrumented code makes metrics available to Prometheus via the `PrometheusMetricsExporter`.
 Visit the Prometheus UI (http://localhost:9090) to view your metrics.

-Using the OpenTelemetry Collector for traces and metrics
+Use the OpenTelemetry Collector for traces and metrics
 --------------------------------------------------------

-Although it's possible to directly export your telemetry data to specific backends, you may more complex use cases, including:
+Although it's possible to directly export your telemetry data to specific backends, you might have more complex use cases such as the following:

-* having a single telemetry sink shared by multiple services, to reduce overhead of switching exporters
+* A single telemetry sink shared by multiple services, to reduce overhead of switching exporters.
-* aggregating metrics or traces across multiple services, running on multiple hosts
+* Aggregaing metrics or traces across multiple services, running on multiple hosts.

 To enable a broad range of aggregation strategies, OpenTelemetry provides the `opentelemetry-collector <https://github.com/open-telemetry/opentelemetry-collector>`_.
 The Collector is a flexible application that can consume trace and metric data and export to multiple other backends, including to another instance of the Collector.

-To see how this works in practice, let's start the Collector locally.
+To see how the Collector works in practice, let's start it locally.
 Write the following file:

 .. code-block:: yaml